 Fulbright Visiting Scholar Program (Junior and Senior Researchers)

-The Fulbright Program is pleased to announce the opportunity for Indonesian academics and professionals who hold a doctoral degree to develop or update their research through interaction with distinguished counterparts at an accredited university, or a public or private, non-profit research institute in the United States for a period of three to six months.
+The Fulbright Program is pleased to announce the opportunity for Indonesian academics and professionals who hold a doctoral, or equivalent level degree to develop or update their research through interaction with distinguished counterparts at an accredited university, or a public or private, non-profit research institute in the United States for a period of four to six months.

 Interested researchers who are currently permanent lecturers at an Indonesian university and hold a Nomor Induk Dosen Nasional, or NIDN should apply to the parallel program under Fulbright Grants for Indonesian Lecturers – Visiting Scholar Program.